gef756/spk-twitter-01/README.md

 # spk-twitter-01

-A little experimentation with Spark, Scala, Spark Streaming, sentiment analysis, and more!
+Analysis of tweets using Spark Streaming, Scala, and sentiment analysis